 “Although casing spacers are usually a small part of the overall pipe installation process, correctly designed and fitted casing spacers can significantly increase the pipeline’s life expectancy by keeping it free from corrosion, casing damage and overall wear,” Mr Linaker said.

-Casing spacers can be manufactured from a number of materials, and the chosen material can impact on the longevity of the pipeline, as well as long-term costs.
+Casing spacers or insulators can be manufactured from a number of materials, and the chosen material can impact on the longevity of the pipeline, as well as long-term costs.

 The Water Services Association of Australia’s (WSAA) product specification for correct protection of carrier pipes when installed inside casings, WSA PS-324, is one source of information that contractors can refer to to ensure they are using the most appropriate casing spacer product.

 Mr Linaker said the standard outlines various requirements for the casing spacer, including use of materials, abrasion resistance, wear pads, runner height flexibility and minimum runner spacing around the pipe.

 “While the specification is aimed at water pipeline installations, these elements are relevant to all pipeline installations where there is a carrier pipe, as they help to prevent problems experienced during these installations across the board such as abrasion, and achieving correct grade and alignment.”

 Getting the best results from your casing spacer

 Two commonly used casing spacer materials are timber and metal, however while these may provide initial project cost savings, they do not comply with the WSAA specification, and could cost the asset owner more in the long term as they can have a negative effect on the longevity of the pipeline.

 Metal casing spacers are commonly used in water and gas pipeline installations, however, they present several problems.